Setúbal travel guide

 City Centre Hotels

-Hotel do Sado (Avenida Luísa Todi) is the longest-running mid-range hotel in Setúbal, positioned on the main avenue facing the estuary.
-Rooms are comfortable without being exceptional; the river views from the upper floors are the main draw.
-Rates €65–95.
+Hotel do Sado Business & Nature (Avenida Luísa Todi) is the longest-running mid-range hotel in Setúbal, positioned on the main avenue facing the estuary.
+66 rooms across eight floors.
+The upper-floor rooms with estuary views are worth requesting — the view over the Sado to Troia is the best you will get from any hotel in the city.
+On-site restaurant and bar.
+Free parking.
+Rates approximately €65–95 as of 2026.
 Good access to the waterfront restaurants and the ferry terminal for Troia.

 Arrábida and Peninsula